LoftusN13/ms3-pickyourpoison/README.md

     - All four links open in a new tab so that the user does not lose their way back to the site.
     - All four links will only bring the user to the general social media platform rather than to a specific profile.

+#### **Scroll to Top Button**
+- The scroll-to-top button was a later addition added to the *Recipes* page following some testing.
+- This feature was implemented to improve user experience.
+    - The more cocktails that are added to the site, the more the user needs to scroll and scroll with no easy way of returning to the top of the page.
+    - This button gives them an easy and quick way of returning to the top.
+- The button is hidden and only appears in the bottom right of the screen once the user has begun to scroll.
+- It changes colour when hovered over to emphasise that it is clickable.
+- When clicked it returns the user to the top of the page.

 ### **Features Left to Implement**
 ####  **More Specific Recipe Categories**
 - At a future date, if there are a large volume of cocktails from each category, separate pages could be created for each one, e.g. a whole page which purely held Non-Alcoholic recipes.
 These pages could be available as links in the navbar and available again as their own card-panels on the main *Recipes* page.